Whomahtab/bollywoodAPI/README.md

 # Parameters
   Use Capital letters for pronouns and nouns

-  - /name - returns all names on file
+  - /name?name=query - returns all names on file
   - age?age=query - age will return all actors and actresses of this age
-  - /gender/:Male or Female
+  - /gender/:Male or Female - params